needle-tools/needle-engine-support/documentation/blender/index.md

 :::

 <video-embed limit_height max_height="800px" src="/docs/blender/lightmapping.mp4" />

+> You can download the original blend file from the video [here](https://engine.needle.tools/downloads/blender/lightmaps.blend).

 Use the Needle Object panel to enable lightmapping for a mesh object or light: